slow-data/introduction_r_training/README.md

 5. Data Modeling

 Target audience is people who have never worked with R before so the training can be easily followed by anyone.
-You can find it also in my blog [slow data](http://slow-data.com/category/r/).
-All comments are welcomed.

 Enjoy!